joakin/brilliant-take-home/docs/notes.md

-Given the conversation about the brief and the advice in it, my priority was to make a simulation/playground were I'd be able to have at least up to the infinite mirrors working (as they were emphasized as important), and then at the end layer on the simulation some sort of exercise or objective.
+Given the conversation about the brief and the advice in it, my priority was to make a simulation/playground were I'd be able to have at least up to the parallel mirrors with infinite reflecitons working (as they were emphasized as important, or so I understood), and then at the end layer on the simulation some sort of exercise or objective.

 This approach ended up working but it did take me a bunch of time to figure out the right way to do the simulation once I got to multiple (N) mirrors and